-Members of the division are engaged in multiple research projects to advance the care of children with heart disease.
+Members of the Division of Pediatric Cardiology are engaged in multiple research projects to advance the care of children with heart disease.

 Collaborative studies within the Department of Pediatrics include protocols to evaluate stroke, migraine, and complications of sickle cell disease and childhood cancer.

 Ongoing areas of research interest include epidemiologic studies of congenital heart disease, particularly within the state of Texas, natural history studies of patent ductus arteriosus in pre term neonates, MRI evaluation of pulmonary hypertension and for post operative tetralogy of Fallot, evaluation of renal function with heart catheterization, markers for cardiac transplant rejection, and innovations in non-invasive cardiac monitoring.

 See a list of our faculty’s research interests.